verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Compulsive submission to immediate sensation
 - [ ] Leisurely spiteful about capitalism
 - [ ] Majesty of her tragic mood swings
+- [ ] Drawn to people who are themselves getting battered by life.